dwhiffing/fury/content/nato/es/navy/body.md

 battalions, two artillery batteries, a tank company with M48 Patton tanks, amphibious tractors and various other elements.
-Unfortunately, there is very little in the way of amphibious landing capability; two Dock Landing Ships are being designed, and the two ‘Newport’ class LSTs destined for Spain were retained by the US.
+Unfortunately, there is very little in the way of amphibious landing capability; two Dock Landing Ships are being designed, but the two ‘Newport’ class LSTs destined for Spain were retained by the US.
 Spain has the following amphibious ships, all based at Rota: